iwegner/ESP32-C3FH4-RGB/external_led_strip_support/README.md

 <img src="../resources/IMG_4701.jpg" width="450" />

 We used white 4mm Depron foam I had lying around to create a good contrast for the eyes.
+We also tried using a 3D print for this but this one didn't carry the LEDs good enough so we switched back to foam.
+Also, the foam is better to diffuse the LED light.

 <img src="../resources/IMG_4716.jpg" width="450" />

- Also we were able to hide some WS2812b LEDs under the foam.
+See the following image on how we assembled some LEDs inside of the eyes / eyebrows.
+To also hide the real eyes behind the mask, we glued some black stocking cloth using hot glue in the inside of the mask.

 <img src="../resources/IMG_4728.jpg" width="450" />